 ps -ef | grep jvm_name

-A WebSphere JVM has pools for threads, appropriately known as thread pools.
+A WebSphere JVM has pools for threads, appropriately called thread pools.

 - In the left panel of the WebSphere admin console, select Servers > Server types.